Hertford: Sport and leisure

 Hertford has a leisure centre and swimming pool, skatepark, bowling green and tennis courts on Hartham Common.

 Football

-There is a Non-League football club Hertford Town F.C., which plays at Hertingfordbury Park.
-Hertford Town Youth FC, a FA Charter Standard Football Club, play at County Hall Playing Fields, situated next to the headquarters of Hertfordshire County Council at County Hall in Hertford.
-Other clubs surrounding the town include Bury Rangers, Hertford Heath Youth FC and Bengeo Tigers Football Club (an award-winning FA Charter Standard Community Football Club.)
+The town has a Non-League football club, Hertford Town F.C., which plays at Hertingfordbury Park.
+Hertford Town Youth FC, a FA Charter Standard Football Club, plays at County Hall Playing Fields, situated next to the headquarters of Hertfordshire County Council at County Hall in Hertford.
+Other clubs in the surrounding area include Bury Rangers, Hertford Heath Youth FC and Bengeo Tigers Football Club (an award-winning FA Charter Standard Community Football Club.)

 Cricket

-Hertford Cricket Club is an English amateur cricket club, located in Hertford, the county town of Hertfordshire.
-Cricket records for a Hertford club go back a far as 1825, however the club in its present form has been in existence since 1860.
+Hertford Cricket Club is based in the town.
+Records for a Hertford club go back a far as 1825,.
+However, the club in its present form has been in existence since 1860.
 The club plays its matches at Balls park, Hertford.
 Currently the club runs five teams and all the teams play in the local league.